 Creative genes must run in the family.
 Elon Musk’s brother Kimbal is determined to change the way Americans eat by bringing the farm closer to the table with the Memphis-based Kitchenette, offering locally sourced fast food at $5 a pop.
 His second startup is called Next Door: “We want to replace all the T.G.I.
 Friday’s, Applebee’s — at a price point that is arguably even lower than those guys,” Musk says.
 “We still serve burgers, salads and so forth, but it’s local.
 It’s healthy.
 And it’s inexpensive.”

 Poke, anyone?
 Translated from Hawaiian, poke means “to slice or cut” and relates to chunks of raw, marinated fish, usually tuna, tossed over rice and topped with vegetables and umami-based sauces.
 It’s been called “the next generation of sushi.”
 A poke wave has emerged that is rivalling fast food and quick service restaurants.
-PokéWorks, Poke Bowl, and Poke King are examples of these mushrooming startups.
+PokéWorks and Poke Bowl are examples of these mushrooming startups.

 Speaking of mushrooms, Smallhold, a Brooklyn-based startup, offers restaurants the unique ability to grow high quality, organic mushrooms and leafy greens on-site using climate-controlled chambers, or minifarms, with special lighting and water circulation technology.
 The result is “40 times the output per square foot of a traditional farm with 96 percent less water usage, longer shelf-life and less packaging.”
 Their promise is to “grow mushrooms anywhere, without being a farmer.”